Monodromies of singularities of the Hadamard and e\~ne product: Introduction and background.

 then we have the remarkable formula

 This interpretation with zeros can be taken as the starting point of the theory of the e\~ne product as is done in \cite{PM1} (2019).
-Then the divisor property can be extended to entire and meromorphic functions on the plane, and even to transcendental singularities (2019, \cite{PM2}).
-The e\~ne product is both natural from the algebraic point of view, and from the analytic one (for example it is compatible with Hadamard-Weierstrass factorizations, see section 9 of \cite{PM2}).
-This property of zeros is closely related to the Hadamard MultiplicationTheorem, although the Hadamard product lacks of a direct interpretation in terms of zeros.
+Then the divisor property can be extended to entire and meromorphic functions on the plane, and even to those with transcendental singularities (2019, \cite{PM2}).
+The e\~ne product is both natural from the algebraic point of view, and from the analytic one.
+For example it respects Hadamard-Weierstrass factorizations (see section 9 of \cite{PM2}).
+This property of zeros is closely related to the Hadamard Multiplication Theorem, although the Hadamard product lacks of a direct interpretation in terms of zeros.
 We have a neat formula relating the exponential e\~ne product and the Hadamard product, namely

 where $K_0$ is the Koebe function